WLDZ/Azure-Synapse-Analytics/data_ingestion.md

 <br>

 ##### 3.4.1.3 Inserting into Lego_Date_Dimension
-The Lego_Date_Dimension table stores date-related information, typically used to track transactions in the fact table.
+The Lego_Date_Dimension table stores date-related information, typically used to track transactions in the fact table.The following python code generate dates containing dates from 2024 to 2030.
+It adds various date-related columns (e.g., year, month, day, quarter, day of the week, etc.) and assigns each date a unique ID.
+Finally, it writes the resulting DataFrame to a Delta table called "lego.date_dimension."

 ```python
 date_range = spark.range(0, (2030 - 2024 + 1) * 365).selectExpr("date_add('2024-01-01', CAST(id AS INT)) as Date")